Ten Thousand Years of Worshiping the Water in Bath, England

 Word of the hot springs gradually spread across Europe but the biggest boon came in the 17th century when Mary of Modena, wife of James II, was unable to produce an heir.
 Her doctors recommended a trip to Bath.
 She took their advice and within a year gave birth to a healthy boy.
 Charlotte chuckled at this point and added, “As a quick aside, I’m told that the King had Syphilis, therefore the chances of the boy being his are remote.
 So she did a very good Catholic duty and produced a son and heir, but it wasn’t actually a son and heir.”
 Meanwhile, William and Mary from the Netherlands arrived to rule Britain; the bastard heir never sat upon the throne but the legend of Bath’s miracle waters spread far and wide.

 By the 18th century everyone was “taking the water,” which meant drinking it.
 Soon, however, it became fashionable to immerse in mineral rich waters.
 Bath was the preferred place to do so because it is the only location in Britain where hot water flows out of the ground.
-The springs attracted royalty, noblemen and the very wealthy, who demanded better facilities than the small market town offered.
 Gradually the city was rebuilt.
 Most of the stately mansions in the city center, built of a local sandstone that shines golden in the setting sun, date to that 18th century building boom.
+It wasn’t long before the hot springs began attracting royalty, noblemen and the very wealthy.
+They demanded better facilities than the small market town offered, and the era of spas in Bath began.

 The spring water is also pumped to the spa’s open-air roof top pool and their indoor Minerva Bath.
 I chose to spend the majority of my time in the latter, following a blissful deep-tissue massage that used coconut oil and warm bamboo sticks to release muscles perpetually knotted from carrying a backpack crammed with 25 pounds of electronic equipment.
 I laid back in the warm water, closed my eyes, and let the gentle current carry me wherever it wanted.
 Every so often I paddled into the whirlpool and let the jets work on my shoulders and lower back.
 I even made an occasional foray into Aromatherapy steam rooms infused with aromatic essences such as lotus flower or eucalyptus mint.
 Though I was invited to eat in the on-site Springs Café & Restaurant, I simply could not tear myself away long enough to do so.